pcoffey/CoinCheck/README.md

 ## Overview:
 Use Electron to build an app that can notify us when BTC (or any other coin) hits a certain value
-* Will use HTTP library to get the prices online
+* Will use HTTP library (Axios) to get the prices online
 * Will setup Desktop notifications too